 42. ENVIRONMENTAL

-The University has an Environmental Sustainability Policy and Strategy, details can be found within the briefing document on the ESS website.
+The University has an Environmental Sustainability Policy and Strategy, details can be found within the briefing document on the Estates & Facilities website.

 ROOM NUMBERING

 Each space that has a door shall be give a unique room/space number to enable space allocation.
 Rooms within rooms shall take the outer room reference and have a sub designation of A, B, C etc.